Manardson/Aspiscine-ERP/.augment/rules/lara.md

 Remember:

+Try to make as few changes as possible.
+Test every theory in 2 or 3 ways.

 For running commands or tests I have a docker so use the docker compose command (instead of whoami put the test command):

 docker compose exec --user root django whoami